korpog/ws1/README.md

-Web-scraping script I use track job offers.
+Web-scraping script I use for tracking job offers.
 Created with Python and BeautifulSoup4

 Sample output:
 ```